lucasmotta/dploy/README.md

-# Nailing the deployment to FTP and SFTP using git
+**GPLOY** is a tool made in **node.js** that helps you and your team to deploy your website to FTP and SFTP without having to leave the comfort of your Terminal.
-**GPLOY** is a tool made in **node.js** that helps you and your team to deploy your website to FTP and SFTP
+It uses **git** to upload only the files that were modified since the last deploy.
+AWESOME STUFF.

 ## Install
 ```